CreatingData/Historical-Populations/README.md

 ### License

 This data is in the public domain and there are no legal restrictions on its use.
-If you're an academic, I'd recommend citing also the [CESTA population set](https://github.com/cestastanford/historical-us-city-populations) that this draws on.
+If you're an academic, I'd recommend also citing the [CESTA population set](https://github.com/cestastanford/historical-us-city-populations) that this draws on, as well as Wikipedia if you can swing that.

 ### Content

 A fuller description of data and method is contained in the file `extended_description.md` and on the project page.